logo

 Self-Image Changes

-In a lot of cases, personality disorders cause individuals to perceive themselves in an altered, or disillusioned light.
-For many individuals, this may entail an increasingly diminishing sense of self and egregious self-loathing.
+In a lot of cases, personality disorders cause individuals to perceive themselves in an altered or disillusioned light.
+This may entail an increasingly diminishing sense of self and egregious self-loathing for many individuals.
 For others, it could provoke arrogance and narcissism.
 In either case, the change in self-image isn't usually a passing phase but an enduring shift in their self-regard.

 Advertisement